Fabeure/ABAP-Initiation/Exercice7.md

   Now if we run our program again, we should be able to see our entire internal table without having to scroll

   ![No_Scroll](https://github.com/Fabeure/ABAP-Initiation/blob/main/Images/No_Scroll.png?raw=true)

+  You're free to explore and find new ways to change the layout of our ALV report

     </details>